ClassTech, Troubleshooting, Audio

 Troubleshooting steps for audio issues in general assignment classrooms.

-- Make sure that the system has been turned on.
-You can turn the system on by pressing Display On on the control panel or Start with Audio and Video on a pullout touchscreen.
+Ensure that the system is powered on.
+You can turn the system on by pressing Display On on the control panel or Start with Audio and Video on touchscreen control panels.
 Wait 30-90 seconds for the Display On button to stop blinking, or the touch panel to stop counting down.
+If the system was already on, you should restart it.

-- If using a laptop and VGA connection, make sure the audio cable is plugged into the laptop's headphone jack.
+- If using the VGA connection, make sure the audio cable is plugged into the laptop's headphone jack.

-If the instructor is using an HDMI to VGA adapter (HDMI on laptop, VGA on lectern) the headphone jack should be used.
+- If using an HDMI to VGA adapter (HDMI on laptop, VGA on lectern) the headphone jack should be used.